Ever heard the phrase “wedded to an idea” or “wedded to a service”?

 The scariest thing for you must be the thought of losing important email messages or breaking the ongoing conversations/threads.

-This is where at Googally we have devised a failsafe procedure that ensures that not only your previous email threads are transferred to the new G Suite system without breaking their chronology, but even your ongoing conversations are brought to the new system without causing any sort of discontinuation, over the weekend.
+This is where at Googally we have devised a failsafe procedure that ensures that not only your previous email threads are transferred to the new Google Workspace (formerly G Suite) system without breaking their chronology, but even your ongoing conversations are brought to the new system without causing any sort of discontinuation, over the weekend.

-You can read about our Rackspace to G Suite migration services here.
-On this link we have explained in detail how we can help you migrate from Rackspace to G Suite without losing or without disturbing even a single email, even if you have been using Rackspace webmail for years and have thousands of emails stored over there.
+You can read about our Rackspace to Google Workspace (formerly G Suite) migration services here.
+On this link we have explained in detail how we can help you migrate from Rackspace to Google Workspace (formerly G Suite) without losing or without disturbing even a single email, even if you have been using Rackspace webmail for years and have thousands of emails stored over there.
 We can transfer all the emails within a weekend.